 Once I’d worked out where the changing rooms and showers etc were, and where to get robes and where to go for my treatment, I had an excellent massage, made even better by the therapist being very straightforward and just getting on with it, rather that having the usual ‘sit down and we’ll have a chat’ type-thing which is always fairly excruciating.
 (My friend, who was travelling with me, said her massage was the best she’d ever had, so high praise indeed).

 Facilities and activities at Stapleford Park hotel

-As well as the spa, which was built in the old stable blocks, Stapleford Park has a championship golf course and an indoor pool, rather confusingly not in the spa but in the hotel building itself.
+As well as the spa, which was built in the old stable blocks, Stapleford Park has an indoor pool, rather confusingly not in the spa but in the hotel building itself.
 I would definitely recommend asking for a proper tour of the hotel on arrival as we had assumed the swimming pool was in the spa and throughout our stay we kept finding other rooms we hadn’t spotted such as several lounges, including one with a billiard table.

 It would be very easy to only discover things just as you were leaving – although of course, that might tempt you to return… The hotel map (ask for one at reception) revealed all sorts of delights to discover at this country house stay, such as a herb garden, helipad, garden chess, tennis courts and a croquet lawn.

 Guests can also book various country pursuits such as archery, clay pigeon shooting and falconry which seems appropriate for a property which dates back to the 14th century and which was in the same family for a staggering 484 years (do ask the staff to show you the oldest parts of the buildings and the more recent additions – it’s hard to spot the difference in places).